 The Nova Gas Transmission Ltd. ("NGTL") system receives, transports and delivers natural gas within Alberta and connects with the 14,114 km (8,770 mile) pipeline system that is owned and operated by TC Energy Corporation and its affiliates, which carries natural gas from the WCSB to Ontario and beyond, the Foothills pipeline system and other third-party pipelines.
 The Company acquired 1.1 mmcf/d of NGTL service effective May 1, 2021, which expires in mid-2024, and separate and independent NGTL contracts for 20.1 mmcf/d associated with its Placid region expiring on March 31, 2026.
-Kiwetinohk has negotiated an incremental 9.2 mmcf/d of firm service which will commence on or about April 1, 2023 in association with an interconnection to its Simonette 10-29 gas plant.
+Kiwetinohk negotiated an incremental 9.2 mmcf/d of firm service which commenced on August 1, 2023 in association with an interconnection to its Simonette 10-29 gas plant, expiring on July 31, 2031.
+The Company has also entered into a firm service transportation agreement to supply its Opal power project with 8,000 GJ per day commencing September 1, 2024 for a period of seven years.